Get farther faster with less effort on an E-bike

 WEC offers a $200 discount on an e-bike purchase for their customers.

-When you choose greener travel options like carpool, vanpool, bus, bike or telecommute, you can earn points to redeem for restaurant coupons, retailer discounts and tickets to shows & attractions.
+Earn restaurant coupons, retailer discounts and tickets to shows & attractions when you choose greener travel options like carpool, vanpool, bus, bike or telecommute.
 It’s free and easy to do!